optofish-paper/zebrascope_targets/README.md

 * A text file `EProfile.txt` in Zebrascope-compatible format.
 * A zip file `EProfile.txt.zip`, which contains ROIs for Fiji ROI manager.
 Drag it into Fiji, it opens the ROIs automatically.

-### Usage: Rigd registration and coordinate correction
+### Usage: Rigid registration and coordinate correction
 To correct the ablation coordinates for drift/rotation, the user needs two TIFF files.
 First file (reference) is a grayscale file corresponding to the stack used in part 1 for cell selection.
 Second file (pre-ablation) is acquired directly before ablation.
 ![Stack0 and Stack1](/Fiji_plugin/Stack0_Stack1.png "Stack0_Stack1.png")
 (they look similar but left stack is actually offset from right stack by (1.6, 0.7, 2.1) um in (x,y,z) )